 You could potentially seek damages from:

-- The negligent party’s employer (if the crash happened while they were working)
+- The negligent party’s employer (if the collision happened while they were working)

 - Companies responsible for designing, manufacturing, or selling defective products (like airbags or brakes that might have contributed to the collision)

-- Government agencies (if they knew or should have known about a dangerous condition and did nothing to fix it, and your accident happened as a result).
+- Government agencies (if they knew or should have known about a hazardous condition and did nothing to fix it, and your accident happened as a result).

 Knowing how to get money after an accident can be overwhelming.
-That’s why it’s smart to hire a seasons car accident lawyer to handle your case for you.
-After your accident, contact Perenich, Caulfield, Avril & Noyes, P.A. for help – our team is here to take your call 24/7/365.
+That’s why it’s smart to hire a seasons car accident lawyer to manage your case for you.
+After your accident, contact an experienced attorney at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers for legal assistance – our legal team is here to take your call 24/7/365.

-How Long Do I Have to File a Lawsuit After a Motor Vehicle Accident in Florida?
+How Long Do I Have to File a Lawsuit After a Motor Vehicle Accident in Clearwater?

 Keep in mind that there are exceptions to this general rule.
 If an accident is fatal, families will have just two years to file a wrongful death claim.
 If a government agency is involved, claims are subject to accelerated timetables – meaning a matter of months, not years.

-There are also times when victims might have more time to pursue compensation after getting hurt in a wreck.
+There are also times when a person might have more time to pursue compensation after getting injured in a collision.
 The statute of limitations might be tolled – or paused – if a victim is a child or if the person responsible for causing the accident can’t be located.

 What Are the Most Common Types of Car Accident Injuries?

-Any car accident injury can turn your world upside down – in the short term and for years to come.
+Any car accident injury can flip your world upside down.

-That’s why our lawyers will fight to get maximum compensation for all of your crash-related injuries, including:
+That’s why our attorneys will fight to get maximum compensation for all of your injuries, including:

 - Broken bones and fractures